- Home

 OPAL - Outdoor Play & Learning

 At Sedgefield Hardwick, we are passionate to ensure that our outdoor play offer is as vibrant, creative and innovative as out academic curriculum.
 Consequently, we use the OPAL offer to ensure every pupil has an amazing period of high quality play everyday!
+In July 2024, we were assessed by the OPAL team and attained the highest level - the Platinum Award!

 We feel play is fundamental to the physical and mental well-being of children.
 We plan for, resource and evaluate the quality of play provision as if it were an important human right, essential to all aspects of children’s development and a source of joy and happiness that every child can access because it is all of these things.